 - 1. In accordance with and subject to the provisions of Section 115AD of the I.T.
 Act, long term capital gains on transfer of debentures by FIIs are taxable at 10% (plus applicable surcharge and education and secondary and higher education cess) and short-term capital gains are taxable at 30% (plus applicable surcharge and education and secondary and higher education cess).
 The benefit of cost indexation will not be available.
 Further, benefit of provisions of the first proviso of Section 48 of the I.T.
 Act will not apply. - 2.
 Income other than capital gains arising out of debentures is taxable at 20% (plus applicable surcharge and education and secondary and higher education cess) in accordance with and subject to the provisions of Section 115AD of the I.T.
 Act. - 3.
 In accordance with and subject to the provisions of Section 194LD of the I.T.
-Act, lower rate of withholding tax at the rate of 5% on payment by way of interest payable by an Indian company to FIIs and qualified foreign investor in respect of rupee denominated bond of an Indian company between June 01, 2013 and July 01, 2017 provided such rate does not exceed the rate as may be notified by the Government. - 4.
+Act, lower rate of withholding tax at the rate of 5% on payment by way of interest payable by an Indian company to FIIs and qualified foreign investor in respect of rupee denominated bond of an Indian company between June 01, 2013 and July 01, 2017 provided such rate does not exceed the rate as may be notified by the Government.
+In addition to that, applicable surcharge, education cess at 2% on income tax & surcharge and higher & secondary education cess at 1% on income tax & surcharge will also be deducted. - 4.
 In accordance with and subject to the provisions of Section 196D(2) of the I.T.
 Act, no deduction of tax at source is applicable in respect of capital gains arising on the transfer of debentures by FIIs. - 5.
 The provisions at paragraph ii (4, 5 and 6) above would also apply to FIIs.